giacomosirri/nats-on-scaleway-poc/README.md

 # Scenario
 A car manufacturer wants to equip its new vehicle fleet with IoT sensors that calculate the position (GPS), speed, state of charge, and torque of vehicles in real-time.
 The sensors turn on as soon as the vehicle engine starts up, and they turn off when the vehicle gets shut down.
 Each sensor works independently from the others, which also means that the *sampling rate* (i.e., the number of times a signal is produced per second) can vary significantly.
 For example, a sensor might send 30 messages per second, while another sends only 5 messages per second.

 The telemetry information detected by the sensors must be gathered into a centralized data storage solution, to allow for real-time analysis and visualization of vehicle status.
-The software must allow time-series analysis on specific vehicles, as well as aggregation of data coming from different vehicles.
+In particular, the software must allow time-series analysis on specific vehicles, as well as aggregation of data coming from different vehicles.

 There are some constraints: